We’ve had ants. Lots of ants! You know…those industrious little 6-legged annoyances that come seeking crumbs.

 Note: (2015) Do you see the boric acid I spread at the baseboard (below)?
-Well, I don’t have to do that anymore.
-I found out that the cotton ball saturated with the boric acid and sugar mixture are all you need.
+Well, I don’t have to do that anymore, b/c there is not bait for them to eat.
+They need to eat it.
 No more cleanup and concern for pets and little ones.

-I have to admit, I was fascinated watching the ants come to feed.
+I have to admit, I’m still fascinated watching the ants.

-Several ants went back to the colony presumably to recruit nest-mates….2 hours later this is what happened!
+Several went back to the colony presumably to recruit nest-mates….Look!
+Two hours later this is what happened!

 Whenever I see these fascinating busy workers, I remember my girlhood entertainment.
 There is so much to be learned by studying God’s creation.

 “Go to the ant, O sluggard; consider her ways, and be wise.
 Without having any chief, officer, or ruler, she prepares her bread in summer and gathers her food in harvest.” ~Proverbs 6:6-8

 Deep Roots At Home now has a PODCAST!
 We are covering everything from vaccines, parenting topics, alternative medicine.
 Head over today and like, share and download a few episodes! https://buff.ly/3KmTZZd